 I am having a good day and it has been long since my last review, so what better way to cap off the day then with a review of my latest descent into the d20 bubble, Avalanche Style.
 Pyhthyon and Soesbee teamed up with Gentleman-scholar and Avalanche founder Mike Bennighof to deliver a 191-page campaign … More PrinceofNothingReviews: Celtic Age – Roleplaying the Myths, Heroes and Monsters of the Celts (d20 3pp); Extreme Highschool Barbarian Smackdown

 Man, reviewing Avalanche d20-stuff is depressing.
-All for One (and One for All long official title for a 64 page supplement) was short but just long enough to do what it needed to do but had some weird thematic inconsistencies and niggling issues with equipment, Aztecs was far too short for what it set out … More PrinceofNothingReviews: Black Flag – Piracy in the Carribean (d20 3pp); The skeletal structure of a really great game.
+All for One (and One for All long official title for a 64 page supplement) was short but just long enough to do what it needed to do but had some weird thematic inconsistencies and niggling issues with equipment, Aztecs was far too short for what it set out to do … More PrinceofNothingReviews: Black Flag – Piracy in the Carribean (d20 3pp); The skeletal structure of a really great game.

 In reviewing the body of RPGdom, sometimes one is blessed.
 One discovers a work that is sleek, elegant, beautiful, poetic and unique.
 Sometimes by merely perusing its pages one’s own home game is improved, no matter how slightly, forevermore.
 They whisper that beyond the grey nothingness wherein lie the merely mediocre or terrible games (Arrows … More PrinceofNothingReviews: Mechamorphosis; A joyless descent into the worst excesses of the d20 system.